Valor Lending Mortgage and Loan Services

 1) The Difference

+Traditional mortgage lenders require tax returns, W-2s, and paycheck stubs in order to determine monthly income.
+For salaried and hourly borrowers, the lenders look at gross income for qualifying purposes.
+But for self-employed borrowers, traditional mortgage lenders look at net income, the adjusted gross income showing on tax returns.
+This puts self-employed borrowers at a disadvantage because the typical self-employed or 1099 employee will write off as much expense as possible from their gross income on their tax returns to minimize how much they owe once tax season comes around.
 Borrowers still must qualify based on the income deposited over a given period, typically verified on 12 or 24 months of bank statements.
-The total deposits in the bank statement period is the gross income used.
+The total deposits in the bank statement period are the gross income used.
 Once this number is established, the debt to income ratio or DTI is derived (based on the income against the new mortgage payment and current monthly minimum debt obligations i.e. credit card, car loan, student loans, etc.) to ensure the borrower can afford the addition of the mortgage loan payment.
-If all aspects of the borrower’s financial is within the program requirements and a DTI no higher than 55%, the lender will be able to underwrite and finance the loan.
+If all aspects of the borrower’s finances are within the program requirements and a DTI no higher than 55%, the lender will be able to underwrite and finance the loan.
 These loans are repackaged and sold on the secondary market just the same as traditional mortgage financing.

 2) Qualifying

+This is an incredible and expanding area of mortgages that levels the playing field for self-employed and 1099 employee borrowers, providing the opportunity to qualify without tax returns.
+These types of loan programs can be used for both owner-occupied, and non-owner-occupied 1-4 unit properties, the same as traditional financing allows.
 The best bank statement loans, borrowers still must qualify based on the income deposited over a given period, typically verified on 12 or 24 months of bank statements.
 The gross amount deposited in the given amount of time is then considered their “gross income”.
 Once this number is established, the debt to income ratio or DTI is derived (based on the income against the new mortgage payment and current monthly minimum debt obligations i.e. credit card, car loan, student loans, etc.) to ensure the borrower can afford the addition of the mortgage loan payment.
 If all aspects of the borrower’s financial is within the program requirements and a DTI no higher than 55%, the lender will be able to underwrite and finance the loan.
 These loans are repackaged and sold on the secondary market just the same as traditional mortgage financing.
+This is an incredible and expanding area of mortgages that levels the playing field for self-employed and 1099 employee borrowers, providing the opportunity to qualify without tax returns.
+These types of loan programs can be used for both owner-occupied, and non-owner-occupied 1-4 unit properties alike the same as traditional financing allows.

 C. What Does A Bank Statement Loan Look Like?